Candle Wax Volume Calculator

 For containers whose capacity is not already labeled, you can also estimate volume from shape.
 Most containers are cylindrical, but square or rectangular jars appear often enough that it helps to know both patterns.
 For cylinders, you can calculate volume mathematically: , where is the radius and is the height.
 Rectangular containers use .
 Those shape formulas are useful when supplier packaging is unclear or when you are testing unusual vessels.

-Melting wax is a heat-based process, so it is worth pairing measurement accuracy with safe working habits.
+Measuring candle wax accurately is only one part of a safe pour, because melting wax also means working with heat, fragrance, and glass or tin containers.
 Use a proper melting pitcher, double boiler, or temperature-controlled wax melter instead of direct stovetop heat.
 Keep a thermometer handy, work in a ventilated area when adding fragrance, and never leave melting wax unattended.
 If you are making candles in glass, preheating containers slightly can help reduce thermal shock and improve adhesion, especially in cooler rooms.
 Just as important, protect your workspace with paper or a silicone mat so spills are easier to manage.

 It also helps to keep records.
 Note the jar size, wax type, fragrance percentage, pour temperature, ambient room temperature, and any defects you notice after cooling.
 Those notes become valuable when you revisit the same product later.
 If one jar style always needs a few grams more than the calculator suggests because of your preferred fill line, you will spot the pattern quickly.
 Good records turn a simple estimate into a repeatable production system, which is exactly what many makers want as they move from casual crafting into steady batch work.